kkaryl/AI6127-Deep_NLP/README.md

 # AI6127-Deep_NLP
 This repository contains source code implementation of assignments for NTU's MSAI course AI6127 on Deep Neural Networks for Natural Language Processing (2019 Sem 2).

-There are a total of 3 individual assignments and 1 group project in this repository.
+There are a total of 3 individual assignments in this repository.

 ## Assignment Topics